Opinion: Boycotting Black Friday is a waste of time | DW | 27.11.2020

 Some speculated, or hoped, that the exceptional situation would bring about a shift to slower, more sustainable consumption patterns.
 But economists and global leaders saw it differently.

-The problem with less spending is it leads to a drop in consumer prices, also known as deflation.
+The problem with less spending is it leads to a drop in consumer prices, which can lead to deflation.
 This pulls down wages and the economy with it, as notably happened in the 1930s with the Great Depression.

 Particularly this year, when slow economic growth has economies begging for people to spend, ending Black Friday shopping is the last thing the people in power want.